 Ever notice how a low mood gets you reaching for the comfort food?
 A cup of hot, spicy soup on a cold day.
 A slice of apple pie that tastes just like Grandma’s.
 That first spritz of citrusy goodness as you peel an orange.
 Everybody knows that food has the power to lift your mood instantly.
-But did you know that what you eat can also play a significant part in your long-term mental health?
+That's because there are strong scientific ties between diet and mental health.

 People who eat more fruits and vegetables report higher levels of mental wellbeing, experience lower incidence of anxiety and depression, and may even have bigger brains!